Jamadan/jam-cognito/README.md

-# Incognito Link Opener - Chrome Extension
+# jam-cognito - Chrome Extension

 A Chrome extension that allows you to open links in incognito tabs using configurable keyboard shortcuts.